gw0001/MadGun/README.md

 To download and build this source code, you will require Visual Studio, CMake, Git/GitHub desktop.

-1. Clone the repo using GitBash -  Use `git clone https://github.com/gw0001/GamesEng_MadGun.git`
+1. Clone the repo using GitBash -  Use `git clone https://github.com/gw0001/MadGun.git`

-2. Once cloned to your machine locally, change directory to `GamesEng_MadGun`
+2. Once cloned to your machine locally, change directory to `MadGun`

 3. Update all modules/submodules by using `git submodule update --init --recursive`